./dev test_suite will run the entire test suite.

 Test Data Generators - these are classes used to generate place holder data in the database.
 You should use the methods in these files when testing a model that contains a foreign key and/or many-to-many field that needs to be populated.

 TestCaseclass, and creates and logs in a user.
 This is the base test class that all other tests should inherit from in order to interact with the database.

 utils/errors/- contains test error classes for testing exceptions are raised correctly by the loaders.

 When writing a new test function, it is important that the method name is as descriptive as possible.

 The method name should also be prefixed with

 test_ as the test suite will only execute methods with this prefix.

 We use Codecov to check the coverage of our tests.
-Every Pull Request should cover 100% of the difference (therefore increasing coverage), Travis will fail if this is not the case.
+Ideally each pull request should cover 100% of the changes (therefore increasing the total project coverage).